siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-nats-deployment/step3.md

 `kubectl apply -f power-consume-app.yaml`{{execute}}

-This SiddhiProcess will divide the Siddhi App into two partial Siddhi Apps and deploys them as two Kubernetes deployments, here one (`power-consume-app-0`) consumes the HTTP messages and inserts them into the NATS messaging system, and the other (`power-consume-app-1`) retrieves those events from the NATS messaging system, processes them in a stateful manner using a window, and logs the output.
+This divides the Siddhi App into two partial Siddhi Apps and deploys them as two Kubernetes deployments, here `power-consume-app-0` consumes the HTTP messages and inserts them into the NATS messaging system, and the `power-consume-app-1` retrieves those events from the NATS messaging system, processes them in a stateful manner using a window and logs the output.

 ### Validate the deployment